 If you, or someone you know, is interested in finding out more about the GOLDD project please click here for more information.

 What’s it like in Foundation Studies?

-- Students gain a range of basic and life skills such as numeracy, literacy, ICT, cooking, gardening, money management, accessing the community, developing confidence and study skills.
+- Students gain a range of basic and life skills such as maths, English and ICT, cooking, horticulture, money management, accessing the community, developing confidence and study skills.

 - Friendly staff provide a supportive and caring environment and are on hand to help students reach their potential.

-- We encourage students to get involved and take part in enterprise activities which have included, making products to sell, setting up and staffing a stand selling Christmas cards and gifts, baking biscuits to sell and raising money for charity.
-This year we are developing our own shop which will be open on a regular basis, selling a variety of items as well as hosting enterprise projects.
+- We encourage students to get involved and take part in enterprise activities which include, making products to sell, setting up and staffing a stand selling Christmas cards and gifts, baking biscuits to sell and raising money for charity.
+This year we opened our own shop selling a variety of items as well as hosting a variety of enterprise projects.

 - Preparation for the world of work is important and there are units to help students apply for jobs and interview practice, with the support of our Employment Coach.
 All students participate in work experience and/or voluntary work.